 Colorado Homeschool Evaluations

 Colorado’s homeschool statute requires that all home educated children have their academic progress assessed every other year, in the odd grade levels.
-But you don’t have to give a standardized test; our law gives us the option to evaluate our kiddos instead.
+Instead of giving them a nationally standardized achievement test, our homeschool statute gives us a wonderful alternative: Homeschool Evaluations.

-Please remember grade level has absolutely nothing to do with how old the student is.
-The Colorado Homeschool Law In A Nutshell has a detailed explanation of how this works.
+Please remember that grade level has absolutely nothing to do with the student’s age.
+One has nothing to do with the other.
+The Colorado Homeschool Law In A Nutshell explains why in detail.

 Colorado Homeschool Evaluators

 My personal favorite.
 Peggy Webb is the owner of WRA, an accredited K-12 private school for homeschoolers.
 She unschooled her own and has been doing unschooling and relaxed homeschooling evaluations for over 20 years.
 She has decades of experience in the spectrum of homeschooled children; ones who use a structured curricula, kids who are free-range and unschooly, ones with unique learning styles, and those who have special situations such as parents in the military, who travel a lot, or live overseas.
 Evaluations are done by email attachments, postal mail or video conference.
 Call (970) 241-4137 or email Peggy directly.
 Mention “RMEC” and get $10 off one evaluation!

 Kiki, a former public school teacher, never enrolled her own kids in public school.
 Instead she decided homeschooling was the best option, and has used an eclectic mix of homeschooling and unschooling for 15+ years, to accommodate their dyslexia.
 She has a Master’s Degree in Education from CU, along with a certified Colorado teacher’s license.
 She’s been doing evaluations for 12+ years.
 Currently, she prefers doing them via Zoom.
 Email her to set up a time.